 Litchfield is a decidedly white-collar town, with fully 86.19% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Litchfield is a town of professionals, sales and office workers and managers.
 There are especially a lot of people living in Litchfield who work in sales jobs (15.38%), management occupations (13.85%) and office and administrative support (10.53%).

 Also of interest is that Litchfield has more people living here who work in computers and math than 95% of the places in the US.

 Setting & Lifestyle

-Litchfield is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Litchfield is a great place for families with children to consider.
+First of all, many other families with children live here, making Litchfield a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Litchfield has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Litchfield’s overall crime rate is lower than average for the country.

 One downside of living in Litchfield, however, is that residents on average have to contend with a long commute, spending on average 31.90 minutes every day commuting to work.